mrp2106/ALFICC/README.md

 ## __Introduction__

 The goal was to use _Sentinel-2 Surface Reflectance_ geospatial data in order to identify cashew orchards with Machine Learning (ML) tools across a region of interest (ROI) comprised of two parts: the country of Guinea-Bissau, and the neighboring region of the Republic of Guinea up to the _Kogon_ river.
 Active Learning techniques were employed to develop an optimized training dataset from samples scattered across the ROI.
-This led to the creation of two newly labeled datasets, namely:
-* __Random Sampling dataset:__ corresponds to $4498$ samples randomly selected in the ROI.
-* __Margin Sampling dataset:__ $1816$ points selected by the margin sampling heuristic.
-This dataset shows a smaller geographical distribution and sample diversity than the Random Sampling one, but demonstrated its usefulness for ML purposes.

 <p align="center">
   <img src="Images/roi_image.png" alt="drawing" width="600"/>